spanishgum/spanishgum.github.io/_posts/2017-06-05-mode-toggle.md

  - Add the pallette to the toggled css using the `before`, `after`, and `checked` conventions

-First I created a `toggle.scss` file in my `_sass` folder for my page, and copy pasted the scss code from code pen in.
-I removed the body {...} from the code since I didn't want to interfere with my theme.
-I made a `toggle.html` file in my `_includes` folder to hold the toggle item, and added the style link directly to this file.
+First I copy pasted the scss code from code pen into my `assets/css/style.scss` file.
+I removed the body {...} from this code since I didn't want to interfere with my hacker theme.
+I made a `toggle.html` file in my `_includes` folder to hold the toggle item, and used the `{% include toggle.html %} convention in my layouts to get it to show up.

+Unofrtunately, the positioning was not at all what I wanted.
+I have my title and social links inside a container, and putting the new html inside the end of that container just puts it on a new line off center.
+I wanted to go the the top right, so I would have to come back to that.
+Also, the size was slightly bigger than I wanted.